phobos2077/fo2_ecco/README.md

 A mod for Fallout 2 [Restoration Project Updated](https://github.com/BGforgeNet/Fallout2_Restoration_Project).

-A Lite version of the mod is also available, which does not require Restoration Project.
+An "Lite" version of the mod is also available, which does not require Restoration Project.
+See release page for downloads.

 By phobos2077